 - Past physical or sexual abuse

 - Pelvic floor muscle spasms

 When to see a doctor

-If you suddenly develop severe pelvic pain, it might be a medical emergency and you should seek medical attention promptly.
-Be sure to get pelvic pain checked by your doctor if it's new, if it disrupts your daily life, or if it has gotten worse over time.
+Be sure to get pelvic pain checked by your doctor if it's new, it disrupts your daily life, or it gets worse over time.